Welcome to Service Dog Laws Missouri

 - Medical alert or medical response dogs can alert people to impending medical conditions, like a heart attack or stroke, anxiety, panic attack, epilepsy, diabetes, and much more

-- Psychiatric service dogs can help people who are living with PTSD and other conditions, by interrupting destructive behavior, waking someone up from nightmares, or mitigating the effects of a panic attack
+- Psychiatric service dogs can help people who are living with PTSD and other conditions, by interrupting destructive behavior, waking someone up from nightmares, or mitigating the effects of a panic attack.
+Read more: 17 Examples of Psychiatric Service Dog Tasks.

 - Autism service dogs can help protect children and other people who are living with autism, by ensuring people do not wander off and become lost

-Discrimination against people with disabilities because of their disability or service dog is prohibited under ADA law.
+Discrimination against people with disabilities because of their disability or service dog is prohibited under ADA law and of course service dog laws in Missouri.

-Service dog laws Missouri include the ADA stipulation that service animals must be either:
+Service dog laws in Missouri include the ADA stipulation that service animals must be either:

 The only exception is when a harness, leash, or tether would interfere with the service animal’s work or task.
 Or, if a particular person’s disability somehow prevents using them.

-Service dog laws Missouri, under the Americans with Disabilities Act (ADA), indicate that private businesses that serve the public, like restaurants, hotels, stores, taxis, movie theaters, concert halls, and sports facilities, are prohibited from discriminating against people with disabilities.
-Read more about public accommodations.
+Service dog laws in Missouri, under the Americans with Disabilities Act (ADA), indicate that private businesses that serve the public, like restaurants, hotels, stores, taxis, movie theaters, concert halls, and sports facilities, are prohibited from discriminating against people with disabilities.

 The ADA requires businesses to allow people who are living with disabilities to bring their service animals onto business premises, wherever customers are generally allowed.